What Is Video Encoding? (Update)

 It’s certainly possible to encode a video once and never touch it again.
 But most streaming workflows utilize video transcoding at a later step to further process the stream.

-Video transcoding involves decompressing an encoded video file, (often) altering it, and then recompressing — potentially in a different encoding format — for delivery to end users.
+Video transcoding involves decompressing an encoded video stream, (often) altering it, and then recompressing — potentially in a different encoding format — for delivery to end users.
 This conversion process can take place at the media server or in a cloud-based streaming platform.

 Here are the key areas where encoding and transcoding differ: